doris-sa/doris-sa/README.md

 - 👋 Hi, I’m @doris-sa
 - 👀 I’m interested in frontend development&web-design💕💕💕
-- 🌱 I’m currently learning HTML,CSS,and coding responsive websites✨✨🤩🤩👌🏼
+- 🌱 I’m currently learning HTML,CSS,and how to code responsive websites✨✨🤩🤩👌🏼
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...